ddsky/spoonacular-api-clients/csharp/docs/DefaultApi.md

 Get a Random Food Joke

-Get a random joke that includes or is about food.
+Get a random joke that is related to food.
+Caution: this is an endpoint for adults!

 ### Example
 ```csharp